myudelson/hmm-scalable/readme.txt

 (do not forget that prediction will only be generated for rows where observation is now known -- marked with '.'):

-sh> ./predicthmm toy_data_test.txt model.txt predict.txt
+sh> ./predicthmm -p 1 toy_data_test.txt model.txt predict.txt

 To give this tool a proper test you might want to try it on a KDD Cup 2010 dataset donated to the Pittsburgh Science of Learning Center by Carnegie